Science and Technology News

 Books and Author News

-4. Banu Mushtaq's Heart Lamp makes it to Booker shortlist
+14. Banu Mushtaq's Heart Lamp makes it to Booker shortlist

 - Banu Mushtaq's collection of Kannada stories in translation, Heart Lamp, was shortlisted on Tuesday for the International Booker Prize.
 The book is among the six featured in this year's shortlist.

-5. EPFO joinees can now create UAN with Aadhaar biometrics
+15. EPFO joinees can now create UAN with Aadhaar biometrics

-- Though this data is validated using Aadhaar data, many errors occur in other fields such as father's name and mobile number, Mr. Mandaviya noted.
+- The Universal Account Number (UAN) of the Employees' Provident Fund Organisation (EPFO) can now be activated and allotted using face authentication, Union Labour Minister Mansukh Mandaviya said on Tuesday.
+At present, UANs are generated by employers who submit employee data to the EPFO.
+Though this data is validated using Aadhaar data, many errors occur in other fields such as father's name and mobile number, Mr. Mandaviya noted.
 "Due to these errors, many employees had to update their data while submitting claims or for other benefits," he said.
 New employees or any employer can generate UAN using the Aadhaar face authentication technology using the Umang App, he added.

-6. Genome study: 180 million genetic variants found in 9,772 individuals
+16. Genome study: 180 million genetic variants found in 9,772

 - Preliminary findings of the Genome India project, which genotyped 10,074 healthy and unrelated Indians from 85 populations - 32 tribal and 53 non-tribal populations across India, were published in the journal Nature Genetics on Tuesday.
 Blood samples were collected from nearly 20,000 individuals, of which DNA samples from 10,074 individuals were subjected to whole genome sequencing.